moanbekele/alx-low_level_programming/0x01-variables_if_else_while/README.md

 # Variables, if else, while
-In this project, I began working with while loops and conditionals statemetns in Bash.
+In this project, I began working with loops and conditionals statemetns in Bash.